kiron0/devkit/README.md

 ## 📱 Responsive Breakpoints

-DevTools Hub is designed with a mobile-first approach:
+DevKit is designed with a mobile-first approach:

 | Device | Width | Features |
 |--------|-------|----------|